The Academic Curriculum

 The curriculum in each year is designed to lead naturally into the next stage of a pupil’s education.
 Subjects are taught by specialist teachers at all levels.
 The Activities Curriculum is integral to the broad educational experience at Reed’s and there is an expectation that pupils joining the School will take every opportunity on offer through to the end of their Sixth Form years.

-The Deputy Head Curriculum, Jon Ross, oversees all academic matters and reports to the Senior Deputy and the Headmaster.
-Teaching is organised in academic departments and the Heads of Department report to the Deputy Head Curricu;um who is supported by the Assistant Head (Teaching and Learning), and the Assistant Head (Curriculum).
+The Deputy Head (Curriculum), Jon Ross, oversees all academic matters and reports to the Senior Deputy and the Headmaster.
+Teaching is organised in academic departments and the Heads of Department report to the Deputy Head (Curriculum) who is supported by the Director of Teaching and Learning and the Director of Studies.

 The Sixth Form (Years 12 & 13)